Select Page

 Chinese

-Templeton’s Chinese language program is run by Mrs Xiao-mei Lin and Mr Robin Miao.
-Our Year P – 6 students attend full immersive language lessons once a week in our LOTE Room.
-Due to the high number of students at Templeton with an Asian background, we also run an extension program to further develop our students’ Language skills.
+Templeton’s Chinese Program is run by Xiaomei Lin and Robin Miao.
+Our P-6 students attend language lessons once a week in our LOTE room.
+Due to the high number of students at Templeton with an Asian background, we run an extension program to further develop our students’ language skills.

 Library